-Fall is approaching quickly, the climate will soon change, and the cold crisp air will make us all crave something hot and comforting for dinner.
+Fall is approaching quickly and the cold crisp air will make us all crave something hot and comforting for dinner.
 Coming home to a house that smells like stew or soup after a long day out is beyond amazing for me.

 This time, I made chicken soup with veggies and Bisquick dumplings.

 The delicious mounds of soft, pillowy dough that melt in your mouth while absorbing the soup’s flavor are really mouthwatering and heartwarming.

 They are so easy to make, and they really elevate any soup or stew from a regular to a special meal.

 I added parsley to the dough because I love how they taste with it, and they look better than plain dumplings, but you can add any spice you like or none at all.
 This Bisquick dumpling recipe is as easy as they come!

 - Original Bisquick mix: just as easy as that.
 Premade mix that works like magic.
 It has everything you need pre-mixed for you.
 All you have to do is add the liquid.